 Polling the Nations (PTN) - This website allows you to search a large database of surveys and opinion polls primarily in the United States, but also in European Union countries as well as in several other countries.
 PTN does not provide access to survey datasets, but it is very helpful for getting summaries and breakdowns of survey results.

-Roper Center for Public Opinion Research--The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935.
+Roper Center for Public Opinion Research--The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935 and data from a large and growing list of providers.
 While the bulk of the Center's data are for national polls, it also includes many state-level polls as well.
 The iPOLL interface may be of particular use because it allows users to search through surveys at the question level.
-Roper also has a large compilation of Presidential approval ratings.
+Roper also has a large compilation of Presidential approval ratings and various other collections of contemporary and historic opinion polls.
 The Roper Center is also available via Databases at Emory.

 World Value Survey (WVS) - The WVS is a widely-cited series of international surveys conducted in a wide range of countries on a number of social, political, and economic attitudes.